ComfyCon-AU/april_2024/content/english/homepage/_index.md

     image: "/images/past_comfies.png"
     content: "Why yes we have.
 Some of our previous events include:"
     bulletpoints:
-      - "ComfyConAU ground zero: "
+      - "ComfyCon AU ground zero: **Cyber without leaving your isolation tank**."
-      - "2020 sucked so much we did it again: "
+      - "2020 sucked so much we did it again: **Don't get fried, stay inside**."
-      - "We came back bigger than ever in April 2022: "
+      - "We came back bigger than ever in April 2022: **The new normal**."
-      - "Just when we swore we'd never do it in summer again: "
+      - "Just when we swore we'd never do it in summer again: **Better together**."
     button:
       enable: true
       label: "See our past events"